Skip to content

 When to do a banded tricep workout?

-Do this kind of resistance band tricep workout after you do your compound exercises, whether that’s a full body workout or chest/push day.
-This will allow you to maximize tricep gains and fully develop your triceps.
+Do this kind of resistance band tricep workout after your compound exercises, whether that’s a full body workout or chest/push day.
+That way, you can put the heavy work first, then finish by isolating the triceps for higher-quality contractions and a better pump.

 If you have access to different types of equipment, feel free to mix up the workout with dumbbells, barbells, AND resistance bands.
 None of these training tools are mutually exclusive.

-Your tricep, more formally known as the tricep brachii, is a three-headed muscle (hence the “tri” which means three and “cep” which means head) located on the posterior side of your upper arm.
+Your triceps, more formally known as the triceps brachii, is a three-headed muscle located on the posterior side of your upper arm.
 It spans almost the entire length of your humerus (upper arm bone).

-“Heads” simply mean points of origin.
-So, the tricep is actually one muscle that consists of three parts.
-Think of it like a three headed monster.
+“Heads” simply refer to different points of origin.
+So the triceps is one muscle made up of three parts, working together like a three-headed team.

-The three heads of the tricep brachii are referred to as the long, medial and lateral heads.
+The three heads of the triceps brachii are referred to as the long, medial and lateral heads.

-Note: If you want big arms, you need to hone in on the triceps as they make up 60-70% of your upper arm!
+Note: If you want big arms, you need to hone in on the triceps since they make up a large portion of your upper arm size.

-The primary movement function of the tricep is extension of the forearm at the elbow joint.
-They help to stabilize the elbow joint too.
+The primary function of the triceps is extension of the forearm at the elbow joint (straightening your arm).
+They also help stabilize the elbow during pressing and support-based movements.

-The tricep also plays a role in the extension and adduction of the arm at the shoulder joint (moving your arms behind you and moving your arms towards the middle of your body, respectively).
+The triceps also play a role in extension and adduction of the arm at the shoulder joint (moving your arm behind you and moving your arm toward the midline of your body).

-As such, the triceps are most active in pushing and thrusting movements, as well as well as supporting the weight of your body from your hands when your elbows are flexed.
+As such, the triceps are most active in pushing and thrusting movements, as well as supporting the weight of your body from your hands when your elbows are flexed.

-Now, there are some distinctions to note regarding the functions of each head.
+Now, there are a couple distinctions worth noting regarding each head.

-What’s more, the long head is different than the other two heads in its functions because it crosses the shoulder joint and attaches to the scapula.
-With that, it is the area of the tricep that assists in shoulder extension, adduction of the arm, and shoulder joint stability.
+The long head is different than the other two heads because it crosses the shoulder joint and attaches to the scapula.
+With that, it also assists with shoulder extension, shoulder adduction, and shoulder joint stability.

 Fully developed triceps look impressive and very “3D”.